mattunderscorechampion/tree-root/README.md

 * Element - a value associated with the node
 * Node - node of the tree, may contain a value, may have child nodes, may not be the child of more than one node
+* Leaf - a node that has no children
+* Root - a node that has no parent node
 * Tree - a data structure that may contain nodes and has at most one root node
+* Sorted tree - tree that has elements in certain positions based on comparisons between the elements
+* Sorting tree - a mutable sorted tree that adds new elements to the correct positions based on comparisons between the elements
+* Balanced tree - tree that has all its leaves at the same distance from the root
+* Balancing tree - a mutable tree that has adds new elements to the correct positions to keep it balanced

 Tree implementations
 ====================